dhis2/dhis2-docs/user/sms-configuration.md

 Only programs of type "Event program" can be chosen for this command.
 Therefore only one program stage exists, which will be selected automatically.

+#### Program stage data entry parser

+These commands can have short codes for their associated program stage.
+Only programs of type "Tracker program" can be chosen for this command.
+Unlike "Event registration" parsers, a program stage has to be chosen for this parser type.

 ### Editing commands
 <!--DHIS2-SECTION-ID:sms-configuration-commands-edit-->